Paleontology in Nevada: Indigenous interpretations

 The Paiute people of northwestern Nevada believe that the region around Lovelock was once home to a race of red haired cannibals they called the Si-Teh-Cahs.
 The ancestral Paiutes supposedly killed the Si-Teh-Cahs by trapping them in Lovelock Cave and lighting a huge fire to smother them with the smoke.
 When the Paiutes returned to the cave, it smelt of their burnt remains.
 Some of the details in the story correspond with the physical details of Lovelock cave.
 The cave does preserve evidence for ancient fires and the cave's deep bat guano smells comparable to burnt human remains.
 Red-haired human mummies were also found in the cave.
-These were wildly promoted by some white people as being giants, but at least some versions of the story of the Si-Teh-Cahs portray them as normal sized.
-The mummies, of course, were not actually giants.
+These were promoted by some as being giants, but at least some versions of the story of the Si-Teh-Cahs portray them as normal sized.
+The human remains that have been confirmed from Lovelock Cave were within normal size parameters.
 Nevertheless, it's possible that some versions of the Paiute legend of the Si-Teh-Cahs described them as giants based on the limb bones of cave bears and mammoths, which are both human-like and common in the Black Rock Desert Area.
 The depiction of the Si-Teh-Cahs as red-haired likely derives from the red hair of the mummies, that darkly colored hair contains unstable pigments that break down over time leaving the hair a reddish color.
 This belief may have been influenced by the 2,000-year-old human mummies in the cave and the cave bear and mammoth fossils found north of Lovelock Cave.

 There is additional evidence for knowledge of fossils among local indigenous peoples.
 The Paiute and Ute people of Nevada were aware of dinosaur footprints in addition to their fossil-derived myths about the Si-Teh-Cahs.
 Fossil teratorn remains found in Nevada may have helped inspire other local beliefs in monstrous birds.